Dental Inlays and Onlays restore cavities and can be likened to somewhere between a crown and a filling.

 1. What materials are used to make an inlay or onlay?

 Inlays and onlays are most commonly made from composite, pressed ceramics or zirconia, all of which are a durable and share aesthetic properties with tooth enamel.
 We may also recommend gold for your inlay or onlay if we feel your tooth might benefit from a particularly strong material to restore it and if appearance is not a priority – for example if the tooth being restored is at the back of the mouth.

 2. How many appointments can I expect?

 Treatment with an inlay or onlay typically takes two appointments, though we are also able to offer same-day inlays and onlays, thanks to the state-of-the-art CEREC system.
-With this sophisticated CAD/CAM system is on site and allows us to create and fit your inlay or onlay in a day, the need for a temporary crown is eliminated.
+With this sophisticated CAD/CAM system on site it allows us to create and fit your inlay or onlay in a day, so the need for a temporary crown is eliminated.